Prineha Narang

-Narang's work has been recognized internationally by many awards and a variety of special designations, including the Mildred Dresselhaus Prize, the 2021 IUPAP Young Scientist Prize in Computational Physics, a Friedrich Wilhelm Bessel Research Award (Bessel Prize) from the Alexander von Humboldt Foundation, and a Max Planck Sabbatical Award from the Max Planck Society.
-Narang also received a National Science Foundation CAREER Award in 2020, was named a Moore Inventor Fellow by the Gordon and Betty Moore Foundation for the development for a fundamentally new strategy for single molecule sensing and environmental toxin metrology using picoscale quantum sensors, CIFAR Azrieli Global Scholar by the Canadian Institute for Advanced Research, and a Top Innovator by MIT Tech Review (MIT TR35).
+Narang's work has been recognized with the Mildred Dresselhaus Prize, the 2021 IUPAP Young Scientist Prize in Computational Physics, a Friedrich Wilhelm Bessel Research Award (Bessel Prize) from the Alexander von Humboldt Foundation, and a Max Planck Sabbatical Award from the Max Planck Society.
+Narang also received a National Science Foundation CAREER Award in 2020, was named a Moore Inventor Fellow by the Gordon and Betty Moore Foundation for the development for a fundamentally new strategy for using picoscale quantum sensors, CIFAR Azrieli Global Scholar by the Canadian Institute for Advanced Research, and a Top Innovator by MIT Tech Review (MIT TR35).
 Narang was awarded a Guggenheim Fellowship in 2023 and elected a Fellow of the American Physical Society (APS) in 2024.

-She was selected as a Moore Inventor Fellow, and as one of Forbes 30 Under 30.
-Narang is the founder and Chief Technology Officer of Aliro, a quantum network platform company.
-Since 2022, she has been at UCLA as the Howard Reiss Development Chair leading efforts at the intersection of computational science, condensed matter theory, quantum photonics, and quantum information science.
-Her upcoming move was recently covered by Inside Quantum Technology, profiled by California Institute of Technology (Caltech) and UCLA.

-Academic leadership

-Narang was elected to the Caltech Board of Trustees in 2023.
-In this capacity, she serves on two of the Board’s standing committees: Advancement and Institute Relations Committee, and Technology Transfer and Innovation Committee.

-In 2025 Caltech announced a search for their 12th President, where Narang is on the 10-member Selection Committee.